Our RAP

 • Catherine Petterson, Operations Director,

-• Rebecca Kearney, Communications Advisor, and
+• Nicole Kindred, Communications Advisor, and

-• Clea Newson, People & Culture Lead.
+• Clea Newson, People & Culture Lead

 As part of our first RAP, DCA established its first Aboriginal and/or Torres Strait Islander External Advisory Panel, to provide guidance, support, cultural knowledge and advice throughout our reconciliation journey.
 Our panel is made up of respected Aboriginal and/or Torres Strait Islander community members across Country, with representatives throughout Australian states and territories.